Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Your take home message

-Not all of the best protein sources for hikers will agree with your digestive system.
+Not every protein source will agree with your digestive system.

 You can try to change the microbial populations in your gut, by ingesting prebiotics like asparagus and probiotics in yogurt or capsules.